charlesneimog/py4pd/docs/python-users.md

 #### <h4 style="text-align:center"> `pd.setglobalvar` </h4>

 To set new values for the variable of the object we use `pd.setglobalvar`.
-In audio objects, for example, this value you be saved for the next block calculation.
+In audio objects, for example, this value you be saved for the next block (next run) calculation.

 === "Parameters"